As the world executes fewer prisoners, the U.S. government is executing ever more

 America’s practice of the death penalty has not only set it apart from its allies but also had geopolitical implications.
 Countries have historically expressed hesitancy to extradite prisoners to the United States without assurance they will not be executed.

-In 1986 Jens Soering, a German national, was detained in Britain and indicted on charges of murder in the United States, which sought his extradition.
+In 1986 Jens Soering, a German national, was detained in Britain and indicted on murder charges in the United States, which sought his extradition.
 The European Court of Human Rights ruled in 1989 that Soering should not be extradited if he would face the death penalty in Virginia.
 After the United States said he would not face capital punishment, Soering was extradited, convicted and sentenced to life behind bars before a surprise release in 2019.

 Since then, countries have enshrined such assurances in their extradition agreements with the United States.
 In 2001, Canada’s supreme court ruled against death-penalty extraditions to the United States apart from “exceptional cases.”